 - Is supported through a national network of disability organizations

 As part of our Distance Computer Comfort Program, an Assistive Technology Specialist will be available to:

 - Consult on the most appropriate hardware and software to overcome any of your physical barriers so that you can successfully use a computer

 - Provide specialized equipment on short-term loans, so that you can trial some of the assistive technology that is available, such as: alternative keyboards and mice, screen magnification software, and voice recognition software

 Volunteers play a very important role in the Distance Computer Comfort Program.
 Working one-on-one with participants via online, they make it possible for you to learn at your own pace and provide you with the guidance you need to reach your goals.

-If you would like to volunteer for our Distance Computer Comfort program – please complete this volunteer form.
+If you are located in Canada and would like to volunteer for our Distance Computer Comfort program – please complete this volunteer form.